virgesmith/neworder/README.md

 In order to calculate the fair value of a derivative contract one can simulate a (large) number of paths the underlying stock may take
 (according to current market conditions and some model assumptions).
 We then take the mean of the derivative price for each simulated path to get the value of the derivative _at expiry_.
-This then is discounted to get the current fair value.
+Finally this price is discounted to get the current fair value.

-We can easily framing a derivative derivative pricing problem in terms of a microsimulation model:
+We can easily frame a derivative derivative pricing problem in terms of a microsimulation model:
-- start with an intial (t=0) population of N (identical) underlying prices
+- start with an intial (t=0) population of N (identical) underlying prices.
+Social scientists could refer to this as a 'cohort'.
-- evolve each price using Monte-Carlo simulation of the stochastic differential equation (SDE):
+- evolve each price to option expiry time (t=T) using Monte-Carlo simulation of the stochastic differential equation (SDE):

   dS/S = (r-q)dt + vdW

-  where S is price, r is risk-free rate, q is continuous dividend yield, v is volatility and dW a Wiener process
+  where S is price, r is risk-free rate, q is continuous dividend yield, v is volatility and dW a Wiener process (a 1-d Brownian motion).
-- at expiry (t=T) compute the option prices for each underlying and take the mean
+- compute the option prices for each of the underlyings and take the mean
 - discount the option price back to valuation date (t=0)

 For this simple option we can also compute an analytic fair value under the Black-Scholes model, and use this to determine the accuracy of the Monte-Carlo simulation.